karanjoisher/karanjoisher.github.io/_pages/about.md

 I received my Bachelors in Technology (B.Tech) in Computer Engineering from [K.J.
 Somaiya College Of Engineering](https://kjsce.somaiya.edu){:target="\_blank"} and currently working as a Software Developer at [Barclays](https://home.barclays){:target="\_blank"}.

 My main interests include:
+- Software development (Backend APIs, applications, microservices, etc.)
 - Tools development (Compilers, debuggers, etc.)
 - Systems programming (Operating systems, kernels, etc.)
-- Graphics programming
-- Game engines

-My goal is to develop performant, non over-engineered tools that leverage the immense potential offered by modern hardware, making overall computing experience much smoother and bloat free for users and developers.
+My goal is to develop performant, easy-to-use tools that leverage the immense potential offered by modern hardware, making overall computing experience much smoother and bloat free for users and developers.

 Other than programming, I also like drawing art and playing video games.